1 Bg 11-1972: The Universal Form

 > statue, usually of Visnu or Krsna), that is a chance to

-> service to the Lord, temple worship is very essential, and
+> service to the Lord, temple worship is essential, and

-> .
+> mental speculation.
 For one who does not take personal

 > training under the guidance of a bona fide spiritual master,